 During his 5th season as a rookie Senior ROK driver at Sonoma, he won the ROK Sonoma Senior championship and a ticket to ROK the Rio in Las Vegas.
 There he finished 11th, coming back from 18th in the main event.
 From then on he started gaining recognition as one of the top racing drivers on the west coast.

 At 15 years old, having only seen a handful of days testing, William started off the 2020 season as a rookie shifter kart driver by coming in second place in the first race at Challenge of the Americas in Tucson.
 He later received an incredible opportunity being chosen as the VMB Driver Development Scholarship F4 driver for World Speed Motorsports, sponsored by Chegg® and the VMB Driver Development Academy.
 As a rookie F4 race car driver, during his third race in the #36 car, he won at Laguna Seca, and went on to win his 5th race as well.

-William, “My goal is to be the best, whether it’s in an Indy Car, Formula 1 car or a GT car, I want to show everyone that I am the best driver in whatever situation I am put in.”
+William, “My goal is to be the best, whether it’s in an Indy Car, Formula 1 car, GT car, any race car, I want to show everyone that I am the best driver in whatever situation I am put in.”

 When he's not racing, William enjoys coaching drivers at the track, and as a known driver, providing chassis tuning feedback for chassis developers.
 He stays physically and mentality fit by skateboarding at the Pacifica skatepark, practicing judo at Cahill’s Judo Academy, and playing video games with his friends and fellow racers.